-DaVinci was established in 2001 and principally provides property catastrophe reinsurance coverages to customers.
-In general, we seek to construct for DaVinci a portfolio with risk characteristics similar to those of Renaissance Reinsurance's property catastrophe reinsurance portfolio.
+DaVinci was established in 2001 and principally provides property catastrophe reinsurance and certain low frequency, high severity specialty reinsurance lines of business on global basis.
+In general, we seek to construct for DaVinci a portfolio with risk characteristics similar to those of Renaissance Reinsurance's property catastrophe reinsurance portfolio, and from time to time, certain lines of specialty reinsurance written by Renaissance Reinsurance such as terrorism and workers' compensation.
 In accordance with DaVinci's underwriting guidelines, it can only participate in business also underwritten by Renaissance Reinsurance.

-Because the Company owns a noncontrolling equity interest in, but controls a majority of the outstanding voting power of DaVinci's parent, DaVinciRe, the results of DaVinci and DaVinciRe are consolidated in the Company's financial statements and all significant intercompany transactions are eliminated.
-Redeemable noncontrolling interest - DaVinciRe represents the interests of external parties with respect to the net income and shareholders' equity of DaVinciRe.
+Because RenaissanceRe owns a noncontrolling equity interest in, but controls a majority of the outstanding voting power of DaVinci's parent, DaVinciRe, the results of DaVinci and DaVinciRe are consolidated in RenaissanceRe's financial statements and all significant intercompany transactions are eliminated.
+Redeemable noncontrolling interest in DaVinciRe represents the interests of external parties with respect to the net income and shareholders' equity of DaVinciRe.